BitBoxSwiss/bitbox-api-rs/README-npm.md

 A library to interact with the BitBox02 hardware wallet.

-Check out the [sandbox project](./sandbox) project that shows how to use this library.
+Check out the [sandbox project](./sandbox) that shows how to use this library.

 Example: